 Text by: Erin Reilly

 Wildlife photographer David Fettes has no problem getting up close and personal with his subjects.
-The UK-based photographer has spent most of his career traveling around the world capturing award-winning imagery from Tanzania to the forests of India.
+From Tanzania to the forests of India, the UK-based photographer has spent most of his career traveling around the world capturing award-winning imagery.
 He has always considered working with wildlife a privilege and is especially passionate about the time he has spent in Africa.

 "There is something timeless about Africa and I always have a sense of coming home, a sense that, yes, perhaps mankind did take its first steps there," Fettes said.
 "The wildlife is outstanding, as are the opportunities to see it and to be close with it - in my case, very, very close!"

-With decades or professional experience in the field, Fettes shared the Top 10 tips he relies on when photographing wildlife.
+With decades of professional experience in the field, Fettes shares his top tips for photographing wildlife.
 Above all, it goes without saying that amateur photographers and hobbyists should not go out into the wild without the accompaniment of a trained guide or experienced photographer.
 Now that we've got that out of the way...

 Tip #1: Bring the right equipment